A timeline of events for Paris Illinois and Edgar County:

 1871 Mark Twain's lecture tour brought him to Paris, Illinois in late December.
 While staying at the Paris House hotel, he met a young boy who most likely was the inspiration for Twain's "Sociable Jimmy."

 1879 Merkle Broom Company was established by John Merkle, Sr. and his son Oscar T. Merkle.
 The brick factory was built at the corner of West End Avenue and Broom Street in 1890.
 Also known as Merkle-Wiley Broom Co.
 The business was known as the largest broom manufacturer in the world during the early 20th century.
 At one time, it produced 6,000 brooms per day.
 Its “Blu-J” line of brooms was manufactured into the 1960s.
-The company merged with France Broom Co. in 1964, but the factory closed several years later.
+The company merged with France Broom Co. in 1964, but the factory produced its last broom in Paris on April 30, 1964.
 In 1985, a furniture manufacturer acquired the location.
 The original building survived a fire in 1996, but Northern Harvest demolished it in 1999 to make way for a newer facility.

 Source: Paris Beacon-News, March 18, 1982; March 3, 1999